NEUAnalyses/HHWWgg_Tools/README.md

 - [HHWWgg Development](https://github.com/atishelmanch/flashgg/tree/HHWWgg_dev)
 - [HHWWgg MicroAOD Production](https://github.com/atishelmanch/flashgg/tree/HHWWgg_Crab)

 The purpose of this repository is to create private monte carlo samples for the HH->WWgg analysis.
-There are current two main features of this repository:
+There are currently two main features of this repository:

 1) Private MC production with centralled produced gridpacks
 2) Creation of NMSSM gridpacks for HH analyses